slushpool/stratumprotocol/stratum-extensions.md

 - *version_bits* (required, *TMask*) -

-  Miner can set only bits corresponding to the set bits in the last recevied mask from the server either as response to "mining.configure" or "mining.set_version_mask" notification (```last_mask```): ```version_bits & ~last_mask == 0```.
+  Miner can set only bits corresponding to the set bits in the last received mask from the server either as response to "mining.configure" or "mining.set_version_mask" notification (```last_mask```): ```version_bits & ~last_mask == 0```.